ankitects/faqs/src/what-spaced-repetition-algorithm.md

 You can also check out `sched.py` and `schedv2.py` in Anki’s source code for the scheduling code.
-Here is a summary (see the [deck options](https://docs.ankiweb.net/deck-options.html) section of the manual for the options that are mentioned in 'italics').
+Here is a summary (see the [deck options](https://docs.ankiweb.net/deck-options.html) section of the manual for the options that are mentioned in *italics*).

 If you press…​

 Again
-The card is placed into relearning mode, the ease is decreased by 20 percentage points (that is, 20 is subtracted from the 'ease' value, which is in units of percentage points), and the current interval is multiplied by the value of 'new interval' (this interval will be used when the card exits relearning mode).
+The card is placed into relearning mode, the ease is decreased by 20 percentage points (that is, 20 is subtracted from the *ease* value, which is in units of percentage points), and the current interval is multiplied by the value of *new interval* (this interval will be used when the card exits relearning mode).

 Hard